Sazid052/MODIS-Average-LST-vs-Building-Volume-Analysis/README.md

    - Option to switch between Dhaka BMD and Mymensingh BMD points.

 2. **MODIS LST Analysis**:
-   - Imports *MODIS Terra LST* data, focusing on nighttime temperatures in March from 2018 to 2019.
+   - Imports *MODIS Terra LST* data, focusing on nighttime temperatures in March 2018.
    - Converts LST from Kelvin to Celsius and clips the data to the specified ROI.
    - Computes and prints the minimum, maximum, and average LST values.